-The Association advocates-
+The Association advocates for-

-- a.
-Services that include protection, counseling, and therapy for these children and families - b.
-Adequate financial support - c.
-Screening and training of potential foster families and shelter personnel - d.
-Immediate temporary foster care for children who are being abused, neglected, or exploited - e.
-Continued training, supervision, and evaluation of foster families and shelter personnel - f.
-Appropriate ongoing communications of pertinent information between social service agencies and education employees - g.
+- Services that include protection, counseling, therapy, and academic, social, and emotional monitoring for these children and families - Adequate financial support - Screening and training of potential foster families and shelter personnel - Immediate temporary foster care for children who are d. being abused, neglected, or exploited - Continued training, supervision, and evaluation of foster families and shelter personnel - Appropriate initial and ongoing communications of pertinent information between social service agencies and education employees

 Mandated counseling for persons committing physical and/or psychological violence.
-(1992, 1999)
+(1992, 2022)